Daytime Hours ( and 1-2 Weekends/month)

 Work toward your massage license in increments over the course of 5 years.
 Enroll in Module One (each module is approximately 3-4 months).
 Decide what works best for you and when is the right time frame for you to take the second then third module.
 Complete all three modules within a 5-year period and graduate with the credentials to become a Licensed Massage Therapist.

-Each module is $5200.
-Secure your position with a $1000 deposit and set up a manageable payment plan for the $4200 balance.
+Each module within our 750 hour one-year program is $5200 if you care to only enroll in one module at a time.
 Complete the program (Three 3-4 month modules totaling 11-12 months and 750 hours) within a 5-year time frame to earn your transcript merging the modules for a $250 admin fee.
+Module one begins each Fall.
+Module two begins in Winter, and module three begins late Spring.

 Licensed Massage Therapist Program